Shivam4444336/Modified-U-net-for-brain-tumor-segmentation-and-3D-visualisation-/README.md

 ![](IMG_20210412_175806.jpg)

 ## Model Training Details:
+### Input Size:
+**Passed the whole input 3D volume of size 240x240x155.** Cropping it into a specific patch size was avoided as it  would have broke the necessary morphological linkage between tumor patterns which in turn would have affected model's differentiation capacity of between tumor and non tumor region.
+However most people still crop it into specific size due to memory limitations.
+In our case gpu ram was upgraded to suit training requirements.

 ### Metrics Used for training:
 - **Loss Metric**: Soft Dice loss was used for training.
 It measures the overlap between two regions.
 If overlap between two regions is 100%, then loss is 0 and it rises as the overlap between two regions decreases.
 ![](IMG_20210408_113909.jpg)